a city built by engineers.

 While in-class instruction is imperative for a strong foundation in engineering, Dr. Obeid finds the true purpose of college can be found in hands-on experiences outside of the classroom.
 Completing projects and participating in research labs allow students to gain experience and impact their field of study before they graduate.

-As Dr. Obeid finds his own research as a cross between the machine learning field and healthcare, in his role as Faculty Liaison for I-Corps he helps students across the university develop the skill and pursue funding to take their products to market.
+As Dr. Obeid finds his own research as a cross between the machine learning field and healthcare, in his role as Faculty Liaison for I-Corps he helps students across the university develop the skills and pursue funding to take their products to market.
 Having received an I-Corps grant earlier in his career, Dr. Obeid guides students looking to pursue the same path and connects them with resources to help.

 During his 18 years at the College of Engineering, Dr. Obeid received the Lindback Distinguished Teaching Award and an NSF CAREER Award.
 Combining his love of research and teaching students allows Dr. Obeid to pursue his own passions while guiding students towards theirs.